drodriguezol/foundations-of-data-science-activities/README.md

 - **Inertia** measures how compact clusters are.
 Lower inertia generally indicates better-defined clusters.
 The elbow method helps find the optimal number of clusters by plotting inertia against different values of k.
 - **Silhouette score** considers both the distance between points within a cluster and the distance between different clusters.
 A higher silhouette score suggests better-defined clusters with clear separation.

+# Decision Trees: A Powerful Tool

+**Decision trees** are a popular supervised learning technique used for both classification and regression tasks.
+They form the foundation of advanced models like random forests and boosting.

+## Structure and Elements of a Decision Tree

+A decision tree resembles a flowchart, with decisions branching off at each node based on a feature value.
+The key elements are:
+- **Root Node**: The starting point that contains the entire dataset.
+- **Decision Nodes**: These nodes split the data based on feature values.
+- **Leaf Nodes**: The end points of the tree, representing the final output (class or prediction).

+## Building a Decision Tree

+At each decision node, the algorithm seeks to minimize "impurity," aiming to create groups with distinct classes.
+The **Gini impurity** helps evaluate potential splits, determining the distribution of classes in each resulting child node.

+## Advantages and Disadvantages

+- **Advantages**:
+  - Easy to understand and interpret.
+  - Handles collinearity well.
+  - Requires minimal preprocessing.

+- **Disadvantages**:
+  - Computationally expensive for large datasets.
+  - Sensitive to small changes in data, leading to overfitting.